 Ha Long Tran had been born in Vietnam, and while he was not tall, he was a big man.
 He was well-known for his fierce temper, and for the posse of threatening looking security guards who accompanied him wherever he went.
 With only a minimal amount of effort the boys discovered that Tran’s office was just a few blocks away on Avenue C.

 William’s plan involved planting a bugging device in Ha Long Tran’s office.
 This was achieved with minimal fuss as the young men’s childhood criminal activities finally paid tangible dividends.
-William, Adam, Bernard, and Mrs Chu listened in amazement as the enormity of Tran’s transgressions were broadcast into Bernard’s Bookstore.
-It took less than a week before the information they were hoping for was broadcast, and recorded for future use if needed.
+William, Adam, Bernard, Mrs. Chu and I listened in amazement as the enormity of Tran’s transgressions were broadcast into Bernard’s Bookstore.
+It took less than a week before the information they were hoping for was broadcast and recorded for future use if needed.

-An anonymous tip was lodged by SMEGMA with the New Eden branch of the Customs and Border Protection Services, and William and Adam were positioned discretely across the street on Avenue C later that day when the officers arrived to escort Ha Long Tran away from Chinatown for the last time.
+An anonymous tip was lodged by SMEGMA with the New Eden branch of the Customs and Border Protection Services, and William and Adam were positioned discretely across the street on Avenue C later that day when the officers arrived to escort Ha Long Tran away from Chinatown and New Eden for the last time.
 The first victory for SMEGMA was very sweet indeed.

 And so, William’s story also arrives at the all-important point in time: July 4th, 2020.

 It’s E-VAG’s first meeting since the coronavirus lockdown began three months ago, and the main item on the agenda is a discussion of the progress of their next campaign.
-The group’s next target is none other than the mega-famous and uber-wealthy—and quite possibly next president of the United States of America—Ken Abercrombie.
+The group’s next target is none other than the mega-famous and uber-wealthy—and quite possibly next President of the United States of America—Ken Abercrombie.
 E-VAG is planning on bringing Ken and the massive planet-polluter he heads, Abercrombie Industries, down . . .